Think back to when you were a kid, dreaming of making music for the rest of your life.

-Before your Spotify upload, you need to create your artist page first.
-Spotify can be a powerful marketing tool, so this is a great opportunity to flex those branding muscles.
+Spotify can be a powerful marketing tool, so this is an excellent opportunity to flex those branding muscles.

 Is your current band photo looking a little dated?
 This would be a good time to update everything from your photos to your official bio.